Skip to content

 Installing basic add-ons

 Anki is customizable in two ways: The first one is the settings menu that can be found in the app itself, the second one is additional plug-ins (usually called add-ons) that you can find on Anki's add-on page.
-The first issue with vanilla Anki is the "ease problem" discussed in here.
+The main issue with vanilla Anki is the "ease problem" discussed in here.
 The problem arises when one misses a card repeatedly which lowers the ease factor on that card.
-Concretely, this means that you will see the card more and more, and on vanilla Anki, the only way to push the ease factor back up is to press "Easy".
+Concretely, this means that you will see the card more and more.
+On vanilla Anki, the only way to push the ease factor back up is to press "Easy".
 But it is not clear why this distinction is meaningful, and it is not clear either what "Hard", "Good" or "Easy" represent when learning a language.
 We are going to sidestep the problem entirely by changing the way Anki deals with ease.
-To do this, we are going to use the following two add-ons:
+To do this, we are going to use a few different add-ons.

 General add-ons